paulieDOTjs/gateway-apollo-template/README.md

 # A Picture Is Worth A Thousand Words

 This implementation is set up with a **visualizer of the graph.** By navigating to [url of app]/public/visualizer.html GraphQL Voyager will introspect the GraphQL API on page load and generate a visual.
 This will help **you and your clients** have better **mental model** of your **types** and their corresponding **fields** and **relationships.** See more about GraphQL Voyager here: https://github.com/APIs-guru/GraphQL-voyager.

-# Schrödinger's Security Protocols

-If you are using this on Cargill computer and getting a "SELF_SIGNED_CERT_IN_CHAIN" error when running getCatFacts you are likely hitting a Cargill proxy issue.
-Cargill and node are both tryig to make sure you are safe (which is very nice of both of them) but this is blocking the HTTP request from coming in.
-To fix this run "export NODE_TLS_REJECT_UNAUTHORIZED=0" in the terminal you are using to run this app then restart the server.
-This will upset Node but that's okay Cargill still has your back.
-Read more here https://wiki.cglcloud.com/index.php/Proxy#NPM_Config.